belgacem-io/gcp-landing-zone/README.md

+### Requirements
+1. GCP account with organisation setup
+2. Billing account ID
+3. You can used an organization or a folder as parent container

 ### Installation
 1. Create a dedicated folder
 2. Create a bootstrap GCP project that will be used for running terraform scripts